enterspeedhq/enterspeed-docs/docs/integrations/elastic-app-search.md

 - https://www.elastic.co/guide/en/app-search/current/documents.html#documents-create

 ### id
-By default we use the Enterspeed view id as value for the `id`.
+By default we use the Enterspeed view id as value for the `id`, but you have an option to specify desired document id to use.

 ## Example of usage